Nemocas/AbstractAlgebra.jl/docs/src/module_homomorphism.md

 # Module Homomorphisms

+Abstract Algebra provides homomorphisms of finitely presented modules.

+## Generic functionality

+The following generic functionality is provided for module homomorphisms.

+### Constructors

 Homomorphisms of AbstractAlgebra modules, $f : R^s \to R^t$, can be represented by
 $s\times t$ matrices over $R$.